dstillman/nyt-byline-restorer/README.md

 ### Safari

-As of Safari 12, it’s no longer possible to easily create and distribute Safari extensions, but I’ve made the code available as a userscript that can be used with the Tampermonkey extension, which is available in the Safari Extensions Gallery:
+As of Safari 12, it’s no longer possible to easily create and distribute Safari extensions, but I’ve made the code available as a userscript that can be used with the Tampermonkey extension, which is available in the Safari Extensions Gallery through at least December 2018:

   1. Install [Tampermonkey](https://safari-extensions.apple.com/details/?id=net.tampermonkey.safari-G3XV72R5TC).
   2. Click the Tampermonkey toolbar button and select Dashboard.